Deprecated API functions

 Note

 For historical reasons, modifier groups currently do not have the Online orders: Toast option in the Visible To settings in Toast Web.
-This omission does not affect partner implementations because the Online orders: Toast option only impacts whether a menu entity is available on a restaurant's Toast online ordering site.
+This omission does not affect partner implementations because the Online orders: Toast option only impacts whether a menu entity is available on a restaurant's Toast Online Ordering site.
 In other words, the omission of this setting has no bearing on whether the modifier group is visible to a partner integration's online ordering site.
 The Online orders: Toast option will be added to modifier groups in a future release.
 Also, the TOAST_ONLINE_ORDERING enum is included in the visibility array for all modifier groups, regardless of the Visible To settings.
 This is a temporary condition that will be fixed soon.
-It should not impede the ability for partners to use, test, and code against the new Visible To settings because the TOAST_ONLINE_ORDERING enum is intended for the use of Toast online ordering only.
+It should not impede the ability for partners to use, test, and code against the new Visible To settings because the TOAST_ONLINE_ORDERING enum is intended for the use of Toast Online Ordering only.

 Understanding the Grubhub enumeration